 Through regular communications, universities can empower their students with facts so that they take precautions not to spread the virus and, in turn, reduce and decelerate transmission rates across the campus.
 Additionally, in the event of a rapid outbreak, students can know exactly what communications channels to check to understand the necessary steps to maintain campus safety.

 For orchestrating effective communications, choosing the right channel is crucial.
-While universities may be tempted to only use channels like Facebook and Twitter — the two dominant sources often cited for finding news and information — they may run the risk of missing a large segment of their audience.
+While universities may be tempted to only use channels like Facebook and X, formerly Twitter — the two dominant sources often cited for finding news and information — they may run the risk of missing a large segment of their audience.
 For university-aged students, channels like Instagram, WhatsApp and Snapchat — these channels are commonly associated with image and video sharing — are now more commonly being used to find news.
 In fact, in a recent survey by Business Insider, nearly 60% of college-aged students listed Instagram as a primary source for news content.
 Indeed, it will be crucial for universities to understand the channels that are most commonly used by students so that they can quickly broadcast updates to campus.

 Regardless of the channel used, universities must embrace consistency across their many channels so that students don’t become confused by varied language.
 Variances in guidance across their different accounts often provide no added value and actually create an opportunity for information to be unintentionally misinterpreted.